 - The second goal relates to reuse of content in new media.
 The agreement bases payment for reuses on a distributor’s gross formula for residuals.

-The Writers Guild of America approves a new contract with film and television producers, formally ending the strike.
+February 26, 2008 - The Writers Guild of America approves a new contract with film and television producers, formally ending the strike.

-Gawker Media announces that its employees have voted to be represented by Writers Guild of America, East, becoming the “first sizable standalone digital media site” to be under the union’s umbrella, according to WGA, East.
+June 3, 2015 - Gawker Media announces that its employees have voted to be represented by WGAE, becoming the “first sizable standalone digital media site” to be under the union’s umbrella, according to WGAE.